What is Pay-For-Performance SEO?

 1) Paid Links and PBNs

 These sites were once live, which means they’ve had time to build up authority and provide a little extra ‘link juice.’
-With the popularity of private blog networks came an increase in public blog networks.
-Now anyone could purchase as many links as they wanted without having to actually buy the domain themselves.
+With the popularity of private blog networks came an increase in this link building tactic.

 2) Keyword Stuffing